xinzhan/core-services.en/help/interface/cookies/cookies-first-party.md

 ### Maintenance and Renewals

 SSL certificates expire each year, meaning Adobe must purchase a new certificate for each implementation on a yearly basis.
 All supported users within your organization will receive an email notification each time an implementation is close to expiration.
-For Adobe to renew your hostname, one supported user will must reply to the email from Adobe and indicate that you plan to continue using the expiring hostname for data collection.
+For Adobe to renew your hostname, one supported user must reply to the email from Adobe and indicate that you plan to continue using the expiring hostname for data collection.
 At that point, Adobe automatically purchases and installs a new certificate.

 ### Frequently Asked Questions